1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 Another concrete factory class implementing the LocalCacheFactory interface can be added easily to the project.
 This could allow for different strategies in creating instances of BoundedLocalCache, such as using reflection-based factories, configuration-driven factories, or factories based on different performance considerations.
-Adding another concrete factory class enhances flexibility and maintainability, as it allows for the easy extension of the factory system to accommodate different object creation strategies without modifying existing code.
+Adding another concrete factory class is easy and requires only implenting the factory interface.
+It enhances flexibility and maintainability, as it allows for the easy extension of the factory system to accommodate different object creation strategies without modifying existing code.
 Finally, adding more products or configurations is easy to do and is just a matter of adding another case in the factory class.

 #### UML Diagram